adriaaula/dada2_guidelines/README.md

 better results (see [paper](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) for comparison) than the standard naive Bayesian classifier.

 Anyway, we will use the script `03_run-add-taxonomy.sh`, where you can specify the classification method you desire.
-Regardless of the method used, we recomment you to put your databases/training sets `data/assign_tax`.
+Regardless of the method used, we recommend you to put your databases/training sets into `data/assign_tax`.
 If databases are already downloaded in your cluster, you can create a symlink (`ln -s path/to/db data/assign_tax/`) to your project.

 Once you have your database ready, when using `DECIPHER` you have to decide at which confidence level you want to classify your ASVs.
 This is what people at `DECIPHER` say: